aviatesk/JET.jl/docs/src/jetanalysis.md

 sum("") # will lead to `MethodError: zero(Type{Char})`
 ```

-We should note that `@report_call sum("julia")` could detect both of those two different errors that
+We should note that `@report_call sum("julia")` could detect both of those two different
-can happen at runtime.
-This is because `@report_call` does a static analysis – it analyzes the
+errors that can happen at runtime.
+This is because `@report_call` does a static analysis —
-function call in a way that does NOT rely on runtime, and so it can reason about all the possible executions !
+it analyzes the function call in a way that does not rely on one instance of runtime
+execution, but rather it reasons about all the possible executions!
-This is one of the biggest advantages of static analysis, because other alternatives to check
+This is one of the biggest advantages of static analysis, because other alternatives to
-software qualities like "testing" usually rely on runtime and they can only represent a subset of
+check software qualities like "testing" usually rely on _some_ runtime execution and they
-all the possible executions.
+can only cover a subset of all the possible executions.

 As mentioned above, JET is designed to work with _just a normal_ Julia program.
 Let's define new arbitrary functions and run JET on it: